 Consider a longer span for water crossings, as it may help in the permitting process.
 The pedestrian bridge can be designed to span the waterway itself, the waterway banks or other environmental features at the site.

 Any pedestrian bridge design must be well engineered to provide safe, long-term performance.
 Small bridges must provide a uniform deck surface, with elevation changes under ½’’ from one tread to another.
 Cracked, split or splintered deck surfaces will not meet ADA safety guidelines.
 Certainly boards with protruding screws, nails or other fasteners would be considered a tripping hazard.
 The pedestrian bridge should have safety design features, including a textured deck surface that will stand up to bikes, rollerblades and heavy pedestrian foot traffic.

 Many pedestrian bridges are located in the harsh environment found at outdoor recreation sites.
 Providing a durable, maintenance free pedestrian bridge can be a cost-effective solution to a difficult design challenge.

-In summary, the pedestrian bridge design process includes 7 important considerations: width, site conditions, geotech analysis, abutment plan, permitting, safety and durability.
+In summary, the pedestrian bridge design process includes seven important considerations: trail width, site conditions, geotechnical analysis, abutment plan, permitting, safety and durability.
 Each item marked off the design checklist is another step towards a long-term successful project.
-Any you’d like to add?
-Let us know in the comments box below.